lucj/k8sapps/README.md

 This repo contains a couple of applications (more to be added) defined using the Helmfile format.
-It is mainly used for demo purposes to illustrate the *App of Apps* pattern with ArgoCD.
+It is mainly used for demo purposes to illustrate the *App of Apps* pattern: a single Argo CD's application is used to deploy all the other applications needed in the cluster.

 ## Local Kubernetes